Anerti/OVERTHEWIRE/bandit.md

 - `#!/bin/bash` is a 'shebang' that tell the local machine what interpreter to use before executing the script.
 - `sshpass` is a command that simulate user interaction on the terminal by injecting the password provided after the `-p` option.
 - `ssh` is a command used to connect to remote server by providing the username and domain name separated by '@' of the remote machine.
 Since the ssh service doesn't run on the default port 22, the -p option tell which port is used.
 The argument between "" execute the command specified once logged.
+- `grep` is a command used to search for a pattern on one or more files.
+- `*` is a wildcard that can replace any character or string.

 ```
                          _                     _ _ _